UpGado/upgado.github.io/_posts/2018-07-09-tweet-like-a-trump.md

 draft: true
 ---

-> as the audience pointed out, posts from now on will be shorter.
+> as of now, posts will be shorter.
 Enjoy. 😋

 Neural nets.
 You might have heard of them being celebrated in the media lately.
 They are the reason many computer programs that can now understand images, drive a car around or even synthetize music.
 While they do have the word "neuron" in them, they are only vaguely inspired by the human brain.
 So don't be scared, you don't need to know biology in order to understand how they work.
 Here, we explain how neural nets work and apply them to a cool example.